The Best Dental Insurance Plans in Canada, Ranked (2026)

 Key Takeaways

-• PolicyMe’s Guaranteed Issue Dental Care and Guaranteed Issue Advanced plans are the two most cost-effective options for comprehensive dental insurance in Canada.
+• PolicyMe’s Guaranteed Issue Dental Care and Guaranteed Issue Economic plans are the two most cost-effective options for comprehensive dental insurance in Canada.

 • Public healthcare won’t cover the majority of dental services, including routine preventive care, for most Canadian adults.

-• Monthly premiums for Canada’s best dental plans range from $88/month to $240/month.
+• Monthly premiums for Canada’s best dental plans range from $75/month to $115/month.

 • Evaluate your current and anticipated dental needs to avoid overpaying for coverage you won’t use.